syntixi/website/docs/guides/namespace.md

 bundles.core.syntixi.dev "hello" not found
 ```

-By disabling cross namespace reference not only reduces complextity when developing Syntixi,
+By disabling cross namespace reference not only reduces complexity when developing Syntixi,
-it also brings lots of benefits like supporting mulit-tenant scenario and providing
+it also brings lots of benefits like supporting multi-tenant scenario and providing
 strong namespace isolation to avoid any potential security issues.